Veams/bp-react-container/README.md

 1. First of all be sure you have installed `veams-cli`.
 1. After that be sure your project contains a [`veams-cli.json`](https://github.com/Sebastian-Fitzner/generator-veams/blob/dev/generators/app/templates/veams-cli.json).
 1. Make sure you have updated `veams-cli.json` to fit the needs of your project.
-1. Install the package with `npm i veams-bp-react-container --save-dev`.
+1. Install the package with `npm i @veams/bp-react-container --save-dev`.
 1. Reference the package in `veams-cli.json` by adding `container` to the `blueprint` object like so:

 ``` json